How to use the command 'gfortran' (with examples)

 Explanation:

 : Specifies the paths to the Fortran source files that need to be compiled.
-You can provide multiple source files separated by spaces.-o path/to/output_executable
+In a real-world scenario, you might have numerous files listed.-o path/to/output_executable

 Code: